Depending upon the scale and type of work involved, there are different options available for making Building Regulations applications.

 There are also specific exclusions in the regulations as to when building notices cannot be used in relation to domestic work; a building notice cannot be used:

-- For work which will be built close to or over the top of rain water and foul drains shown on the 'map of sewers'
+- For work which will be built close to or over the top of rain water and foul drains shown on the 'map of sewers'.
+See requirement H4 of the Building Regulations.

 - Where a new building will front onto a private street